SDelSorbo/crackmes-solutions/eset/Eset-crackme.md

-Let's open the debugger to see what happens, the first thing we notice is that once we get to the entry point, if we try to continue the program ends, we don't manage to get to the moment in which it asks us for the password, there's probably some trick that detects the debugger.
+Let's open the debugger to see what happens, the first thing we notice is that once we get to the entry point, if we try to continue the program ends, we don't manage to get to the moment in which it asks us for the password, there's probably some trick that detects the debugger.\
 So let's start from the entry point and step line by line until we find some suspicious calls.
-We can also look at the program imports and see that IsDebuggerPresent is there, we can put a breakpoint on all the calls of this function and if we run the program it will stop right on one of these, we can identify it much more quickly but nowadays no one uses this function to find a debugger, generally there are custom systems, so we will proceed with the first method which is more general even if slower.
+We can also look at the program imports and see that "IsDebuggerPresent" is there, we can put a breakpoint on all the calls of this function and if we run the program it will stop right on one of these, we can identify it much more quickly but nowadays no one uses this function to find a debugger, generally there are custom systems, so we will proceed with the first method which is more general even if slower.